ethersphere/SWIPs/SWIPs/swip-pss-capability.md

 | X |   | X |(X)|(X)| | all[1] | - | all[1] |
 | X | X | X |(X)|(X)| | explicit send only | all [1] | all [1] |

-[1]: Will only accept partially addressed / empty addressed messages if explicitly set
-[2]: Send API calls will fail and return error

 ### Roadmap